pi-top/pi-top-Python-SDK/docs/sdk/oled.rst

-.. pi-top [4] OLED Screen master file, created by sphinx-quickstart on Wed May  8 12:35:08 2019.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 =======================================================================
 pi-top [4] OLED Screen
 =======================================================================

-This library contains information to allow a programmer to work with the mini-screen on the pi-top [4].
+This module contains information to allow a programmer to work with the mini-screen on the pi-top [4].
 Below you will find a list of the different objects that can be created to do this along with their descriptions, methods and examples of how to do this.